Bowen Yang: Other work

 Yang plays Nora Lin's mobile app-developer cousin in the Comedy Central sitcom Awkwafina Is Nora from Queens, which premiered in January 2020 and was renewed for a third season in 2022.
 Yang is a writer on the Apple TV+ musical comedy series Schmigadoon!, which stars his former SNL castmate Cecily Strong.
-In September 2021, he appeared as a guest on the NPR news quiz Wait Wait… Don't Tell Me!
+In September 2021, he appeared as a guest on the NPR news quiz Wait Wait...
+Don't Tell Me!
 In 2022 he starred in Fire Island, written by and co-starring his close friend Joel Kim Booster, whom he met at the beginning of his comedy career.
 He appeared in the 2022 film Bros and is part of the cast of Dicks: The Musical with Aaron Jackson, Josh Sharp, and Megan Thee Stallion.
-Yang appears as Pfannee in the two-part film adaptation of the musical Wicked, released in 2024.
-He reprised the role in its sequel, Wicked: For Good the following year.
+Yang appears as Pfannee in the first part, released in 2024, of the two-part film adaptation of the musical Wicked.
+He reprised the role in its sequel, Wicked: For Good, the following year.

 Yang is a signatory of the Film Workers for Palestine boycott pledge, which was published in September 2025.

+Yang made his Broadway debut on September 15, 2026 in Oh, Mary! as the title role of Mary Todd Lincoln.
+He will hold this role for a temporary, 12-week engagement.